philthephatman/awesome-hacking-lists/udpsec.md

 - [docker](https://github.com/filerun/docker) - FileRun Docker Image
 - [docker-pan](https://github.com/jae-jae/docker-pan) - Docker:Filerun+AriaNg+Aria2,Personal cloud disk 搭建个人的可离线云盘
 - [CharlesScripts](https://github.com/the0demiurge/CharlesScripts) - My awesome scripts for Arch Linux or Ubuntu Gnome latest LTS.
-- [cs-suite](https://github.com/SecurityFTW/cs-suite) - Cloud Security Suite - One stop tool for auditing the security posture of AWS infrastructure.
+- [cs-suite](https://github.com/SecurityFTW/cs-suite) - Cloud Security Suite - One stop tool for auditing the security posture of AWS & GCP infrastructure.
 - [docker-vulnerability-environment](https://github.com/MyKings/docker-vulnerability-environment) - Use the docker to build a vulnerability environment
-- [whois.sh](https://github.com/benzBrake/whois.sh) - A extended whois client written by shell.
+- [whois.sh](https://github.com/benzBrake/whois.sh) - A light weight whois tools written by shell.
-- [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running L2TP/IPsec, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, a Tor bridge, and WireGuard.
+- [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of L2TP/IPsec, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, a Tor bridge, and WireGuard.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [Vultr-SS-Firewall](https://github.com/ugukkylbklaom/Vultr-SS-Firewall) - 一整套网络加速方案(SS)，速度，安全，便捷 面面俱到，操作简单，适合非IT专业人士
 - [macos-virtualbox-vm](https://github.com/geerlingguy/macos-virtualbox-vm) - Instructions and script to help you create a VirtualBox VM running macOS.
 - [eternal_scanner](https://github.com/peterpt/eternal_scanner) - An internet scanner for exploit CVE-2017-0144 (Eternal Blue) & CVE-2017-0145 (Eternal Romance)